How to Test a Desktop Application?

 - Sleep mode

-3- Compatibility Testing
+3- Platform Compatibility Testing

 - Testing the application on different operating systems

-- Long period of continuous use
+- A long period of continuous use

 - Generate “Power Efficiency Diagnostics Report” by running the command powercfg /energy